k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/05_Tasks.md

 <p>M</p>
 </td>
 <td width="775">
-<p>The defined position of a team member as one of many or solely representing a group assigned to the Task.
-For manual Tasks, the Role is assigned to the Data Stewards’ group.
+<p>The defined role of a team representing a group assigned to the Task.
+For manual Tasks, the Role is assigned to one of the Data Stewards’ group.
 For automatic Tasks, the DPM system informs the assigned role when the process fails or the deadline of the Task expired without completing the task.</p>
 </td>
 </tr>
 <tr>